myokit/models/c/tree.md

 - Corrado 2017, Carrado & Niederer 2016, Corrado 2018
 - ...

-Some CaRU-based models:
+Some CaRU stochastic/spatial models:
+- Rice et al 1999 used stochastic CaRUs (called FRUs in the paper)
-- Greenstein 2002
+- Greenstein 2002 builds on Rice 1999 and Winslow 1999
+- Lovell et al 2004 created a SAN model with a spatial gradient of heterogeneity
-- Tanskanen 2005
+- Tanskanen 2005 builds on Greenstein 2002
+- Greenstein 2006 builds on Greenstein 2002
+- Flaim et al 2006 modified Greenstein 2006

-Two software packages are referenced, because they contain models.
+A number of software packages are referenced, because they contain models.
-Both packages experimented with re-use of model code, making the models difficult to extract.
+Some experimented with re-use of model code, making the models difficult to extract.
 - Oxsoft Heart (1984-1999) was a DOS program released by Denis Noble and his group, and contained Noble-group models in that period.
 It was succeded by COR (and then OpenCOR) and CellML.
 The Oxsoft models were all converted to CellML.
+- LabHEART (2001-2022) was a Windows program built around Bers et al. models.
+It is archived at https://web.archive.org/web/20220615151709/http://www.labheart.org/
 - simBio (2005-2008) was a Windows program released by Sarai et al., and contained the "Kyoto model" family.
 It can still be downloaded from https://sourceforge.net/projects/simbio/files/simBio.
 It was succeded (I think) by e-Heart (http://www.eheartsim.com).
+- e-Heart (2014-present) is a Windows (visual basic) program released by Noma's group(?) it can be downloaded from http://www.eheartsim.com.

 ## 1962 Noble mPf
 Base: HH1952